sundarnagarajan/rdp-thinbook-linux/faq.md

+### How to report a problem
+- Open an issue on github
+- You will need a github account

+**AT LEAST** provide the following information when you open an issue:
+1. Did you use one of the pre-compiled remastered ISOs?
+If so, which one?
+2. If you remastered your own ISO, what was the source ISO (distribution, version, 32-bit or 64-bit)?
+3. Did you install on to the main SSD or to an external (USB) medium?
+4. While partitioning your target disk during installation, did you create (and use) an EFI partition?
+5. What was the **EXACT** error message you saw, if any, and **at what stage** of install etc

 ### Question: My bootable medium is not detected and the RDP Thinbook boots directly into the UEFI firmware (or alternate OS)
 The UEFI Firmware on the RDP Thinbook is not always reliable at detecting the presence of a removable UEFI-compatible boot disk.
 Follow the following procedure to boot a disk created with ```make_rdp_iso.sh```: